facebookincubator/velox/velox/docs/functions/spark/datetime.rst

 .. spark::function::from_unixtime(unixTime, format) -> string

     Adjusts ``unixTime`` (elapsed seconds since UNIX epoch) to configured session timezone, then converts it to a formatted time string according to ``format``.
-Only allows BIGINT type for ``unixTime``.
+Only supports BIGINT type for ``unixTime``.
     `Valid patterns for date format
     <https://spark.apache.org/docs/latest/sql-ref-datetime-pattern.html>`_.
 Throws exception for